-- Fabricating quotations and/or sources - Fabricating, dishonestly adjusting, omitting, or otherwise misrepresenting research results and records, including information, data, statistics, research facts, and its analysis - Engaging in selective reporting or omission of conflicting data for deceptive purposes - Altering graded work, then resubmitting it for a new grade - Providing false information about reasons for class absences or late work when requesting a make-up quiz or exam or an extension for homework - Submitting the same paper in more than one class without the approval of the instructors involved

-• Submitting a paper from a previous semester for a current class without the approval from the instructor

-• Intentionally obstructing or interfering with other students' academic work, or otherwise undertaking activity with the purpose of creating or obtaining an unfair academic advantage over other students' academic work.

-• Altering documents affecting academic records, such as falsifying information on an official academic document, form, grade report, letter of permission, clinical record, student ID cards, or any other official document.

-• Providing false information to others about academic performance, leadership activities, or membership in student organizations.

-- Falsification of information records - Recording hours not actually worked - Submitting an altered or fabricated preceptor evaluation - Altering a score, grade, or schedule change on an academic record. - Forging the signature of an instructor, advisor, dean, or another student without proper authorization - Video or audio recording lecture or private meetings without prior permission - Creating false university, college, or other official correspondences (such as medical documentation)
+- Fabricating quotations and/or sources - Fabricating, dishonestly adjusting, omitting, or otherwise misrepresenting research results and records, including information, data, statistics, research facts, and its analysis - Engaging in selective reporting or omission of conflicting data for deceptive purposes - Altering graded work, then resubmitting it for a new grade - Providing false information about reasons for class absences or late work when requesting a make-up quiz or exam or an extension for homework - Submitting the same paper in more than one class without the approval of the instructors involved - Submitting a paper from a previous semester for a current class without the approval from the instructor - Failing to provide required or requested information regarding academic performance or enrollments at previous institutions - Intentionally obstructing or interfering with other students' academic work, or otherwise undertaking activity with the purpose of creating or obtaining an unfair academic advantage over other students' academic work. - Altering documents affecting academic records, such as falsifying information on an official academic document, form, grade report, letter of permission, clinical record, student ID cards, or any other official document. - Providing false information to others about academic performance, leadership activities, or membership in student organizations. - Falsification of information records - Recording hours not actually worked - Submitting an altered or fabricated preceptor evaluation - Altering a score, grade, or schedule change on an academic record. - Forging the signature of an instructor, advisor, dean, or another student without proper authorization - Video or audio recording lecture or private meetings without prior permission - Creating false university, college, or other official correspondences (such as medical documentation)